Erin and team now invited to apply for funding to make idea a reality

 Bringing together tourism researchers, industry professionals, data scientists and app developers, the 24-hour hackathon saw 16 groups form and present ideas aimed at solving various issues currently facing the Edinburgh tourism industry.

-Erin’s idea was an app called ‘True Scot’.
+Erin’s team's solution was an app called ‘True Scot’.
 The idea proposed the gamification of the Edinburgh holiday experience, incentivising tourists to explore outside the city centre by assigning points to different attractions depending on their popularity and distance from the city centre.

 Users can collect points and climb levels – from ‘Wee Scot’ to ‘True Scot’ – and compete with other users on a leader board.
 Standalone awards can also be won for completing certain activities – such as the Mother’s Ruin Award for successfully completing three gin experiences during a stay in the city.